luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b><i>Page 3:</b> Condition</i>
 	</summary>

-The condition page displays the level of reported damage to MoDS buildings following a standard classification and scale (Not Damaged to Fully Damaged).
+The **Condition** page displays the level of reported damage to MoDS buildings following a standard classification and scale (Not Damaged to Fully Damaged).
 Information is visualised as:
 -	A map to spot the distribution and number of health facilities according to the level of builduing damage (i.e. condition)
--	Donut charts summarizing
+-	Doughnut  charts summarizing
 	- The reported level of builduing damage by level of severity
 	- The distribution of MoDS by type
 -	A table to provide the name of the prioritized localities in terms of damage and their main causes